It is Friday on the Excellence in Broadcasting Network.

 These are smart people that run these private equity.

-Look, there are a lot of these private equity guys on the Republican side, I know they're just as dense when it comes to ideological politics.
+Look, there are a lot of these private equity guys on the Republican side.

-To them, it's all Republican versus Democrat.
+To them it's all Republican versus Democrat.

 That's why they all supported McCain.